mysrcs/hugooooo/content/blog/2020-05-27-Accessibility-through-simplicity.md

-general advice for such users would be to make good use of semantic HTML, such as `<main>`, `<article>`, `<section>`, `<nav>`, and so on; along with other elements like `<p>` to mark paragraphs, `<ul>` and `<ol>` as appropriate to mark lists of things, `<quote>` for, well, quotes, and so on.
+general advice for such users would be to make good use of semantic HTML, such as `<main>`, `<article>`, `<section>`, `<nav>`, and so on; along with other elements like `<p>` to mark paragraphs, `<ul>` and `<ol>` as appropriate to mark lists of things, `<blockquote>` for, well, quotes, and so on.
 Screen readers can interpret these to understand the layout of your page better and provide contextual clues to the user.